Sambee 0.8

 1. run the command in preview mode first

-2. review the planned file and metadata changes
+2. review the planned metadata and file changes

 3. rerun the command with --apply when the plan is correct